 - The Louisville Seminary Continuing Education Community 73

 - Conferences and Seminars 73

-- Sabbatical Leave Study 73

-- Independent Study Programs 73

-- Certification Programs 74
+- Certification Programs 73

-- The Don Deane Certificate in Pastoral Counseling/ Marriage
+- The Don Deane Certificate in Pastoral Counseling/Marriage

-- and Family Therapy Supervision 74
+- and Family Therapy Supervision 73

 - The Don Deane Certificate in Homiletic Supervision 74

-- Certificate in Black Church Studies 74

-- Additional Resources 75
+- Additional Resources 74

-- Lecture Series 75
+- Lecture Series 74

-- Festival of Theology 75
+- Festival of Theology 74

-- The Greenhoe Lectures 75
+- The Greenhoe Lectures 74

 - The Caldwell Lectures 75

-- The Edwards-Presler Lectures on Justice and Mission 76
+- The Edwards-Presler Lectures on Justice and Mission 75

-- The Edwards Lectures on Peacemaking 76
+- The Edwards Lectures on Peacemaking 75

-- The Henry H. and Marion A. Presler Lectureship 77
+- The Henry H. and Marion A. Presler Lectureship 76

 - The Katie Geneva Canon Lectureship 77

-- Accommodations for Continuing Education 78
+- Accommodations for Continuing Education 77

-- Commissioned Ruling Elder Program 78
+- Commissioned Ruling Elder Program 77